pingcap/docs-cn/op-guide/recommendation.md

 ## Web browser requirements

-Based on the Prometheus and Grafana platform, TiDB provides a visual data monitoring solution to monitor the TiDB cluster status.
-To access the Grafana monitor interface, it is recommended to use a higher version of Microsoft IE, Google Chrome or Mozilla Firefox.
+TiDB relies on [Grafana](https://grafana.com/) to provide visualization of database metrics.
+A recent version of Internet Explorer, Chrome or Firefox with Javascript enabled is sufficient.